aitormagan/nd009t-capstone-starter/starter/README.md

 For each class, I decided to download 1,000 images: 800 will be used as input for the training phase, while 200 will be used as input for the validation phase.

 In order to download these 6,000 pictures, a Python script has been created.
 The script can be found at the project Jupyter notebook (file `sagemaker.ipynb`).
-Specifically, the script will iterate over the JSON files from the Amazon dataset and will download the picture if it contains 0 to 5 objects and the number of objects downloader for the specific class is below 1,000.
+Specifically, the script will iterate over the JSON files from the Amazon dataset and will download the picture if it contains 0 to 5 objects and the number of objects downloaded for the specific class is below 1,000.

 Finally, all these pictures were uploaded to S3, as it is the entry point for data for models being trained on AWS.

 ### Implementation

 As stated before, I planned to use a ResNet neuronal network to train the model.
 As a base I used [this Python training script](https://github.com/aitormagan/CD0387-deep-learning-topics-within-computer-vision-nlp-project-starter/blob/main/train_model.py), which is the one I implemented for the "Image Classification" project of this course (file `train.py`).
-I adapted the number of classes (from 133 to 6) and configured the transformation part in order to deal with the new set of images (i.e. resizing).
+The following adjustements were made:

+1. Number of classes is 6
+2. Modify transofmrations:
+  1. Resize images to 224x224 so all the images have the same size
+  2. Apply random horizontal flip
+  3. Apply normalizationn (zero mean and unit variance)

 Then I launched this script through the Jupyter Notebook.
-However, the first results, as can be seen on this screenshot, were not very promising, with a RMSE of 1.55 and an accuracy of 31,60%.
+However, the first results, as can be seen on this screenshot, were not very promising, with an average loss of 1.55 and an accuracy of 31,60%.

 ![firsr_result](images/firsr_result.png)

 This first script used a pretrained ResNet18 neuronal network for training.
 In order to obtain a more accurate model, I tried the same script but with different ResNet networks.
 I tested with ResNet50 and the results were pretty similar.

 However, reading the [project done by Pablo Rodriguez et al.](https://github.com/pablo-tech/Image-Inventory-Reconciliation-with-SVM-and-CNN), I discovered they were using a ResNet34 non-pretrained network, so I decided to move my project to this implementation (ResNet34) but with a pretrained network.
-With this implementation, accuracy was 38% and RMSE dropped to 1.38, which was not perfect but better than the results obtained on the first attempt.
+With this implementation, accuracy was 38% and average loss dropped to 1.38, which was not perfect but better than the results obtained on the first attempt.

 ### Refinement